 Nonetheless, if you wish to visit the area at your own pace, Nowa Huta’s primary sight is Plac Centralny (Central Square).
 The large square in the form of a star links five avenues.
 Near the main boulevard are several signposts that describe the area and its main sights.

-Another important landmark is the Arka Pana (Lord’s Ark) Church, even more surprising inside than outside.
+Another important landmark is the Arka Pana (Lord’s Ark) Church, whose interior is even more striking than its exterior.